 FREQUENTLY ASKED QUESTIONS

-Question: How do I obtain a copy of a police report or an accident report?
+Question: How do I obtain a copy of a police or accident report?

-Answer: For a copy of an incident report or accident, please contact the police department secretary on either Monday, Wednesday or Friday from 8am-1pm.
+Answer: For a copy of report, please contact the police department secretary on either Monday, Wednesday or Friday from 8am-1pm.
 Records are released in compliance with Wisconsin's Open Record Law.

 Question: Where do I pay a parking ticket?